-The use of a novel screening tool has the potential to identify patients at highest risk of emergency department return and associated severe disease and decompensation from COVID-19, prompting earlier hospital admission and higher levels of care in the disease course, which may reduce morbidity and mortality.
+The COVID-19 emergency department (ED) return screening tool has the potential to improve morbidity and mortality from COVID-19 infection by identifying, through machine learning algorithms, patients at highest risk of ED return and associated severe disease and decompensation, prompting earlier hospital admission and higher levels of care in the disease course.

 Project Details -